Drewbadour/Xone-OSX/README.md

 ### This is an unsigned, beta release.
 Use at your own discretion.

-**NOTE: If you want to use the driver without access to the source code, download the latest version [here](https://mega.co.nz/#!DgpAhZxT!4jLE6xXmeQQekeRwvItyUUW4Ku3E6F5jRAT_kmkaPMI).**
+~~**NOTE: If you want to use the driver without access to the source code, download the latest version [here](https://mega.co.nz/#!DgpAhZxT!4jLE6xXmeQQekeRwvItyUUW4Ku3E6F5jRAT_kmkaPMI).**~~
+**The installer is currently broken.
+The only way to use it currently is to follow these steps:**
+ - Download the project.
+ - Build the "Xbox One Controller Driver" project.
+ - Copy the product into the "/tmp" folder
+ - Type these commands into the terminal:
+  - cd /tmp
+  - sudo kextutil "Xone Driver.kext"
+ - And then plug your controller in
+ - You will have to run kextutil every time you want to use the controller.
+And if you reboot, you will have to follow all of the steps from copying the product again.

 This is a kext and preference pane that allows users to use the Xbox One controller with their OS X computer.
 Because the Xbox One controller does not identify as a Human Interface Device, and requires custom startup code, a custom driver had to be made.